 What Caribbean destinations does United Airlines fly to?

-United flies to many Caribbean islands, including Aruba (AUA), Bahamas/Nassau (NAS), Barbados (BGI, seasonal), Cayman Islands/Grand Cayman (GCM), Curaçao (CUR, seasonal), Dominican Republic (Punta Cana—PUJ, Santo Domingo—SDQ), Jamaica (Montego Bay—MBJ, Kingston—KIN), Puerto Rico (San Juan—SJU), St. Lucia (UVF, largely seasonal), St. Maarten (SXM, seasonal), Turks & Caicos/Providenciales (PLS), and the U.S. Virgin Islands (St. Thomas—STT, St. Croix—STX).
-Always check current schedules.[1], [2], [3], [4], [5], [6], [7], [8], [9], [10], [11], [12]
+United flies to many Caribbean islands, including Aruba (AUA), Bahamas/Nassau (NAS), Barbados (BGI, seasonal), Cayman Islands/Grand Cayman (GCM), Curaçao (CUR, seasonal), Dominican Republic (Punta Cana — PUJ, Santo Domingo — SDQ), Jamaica (Montego Bay — MBJ, Kingston — KIN), Puerto Rico (San Juan — SJU), St. Lucia (UVF, largely seasonal), St. Maarten (SXM, seasonal), Turks & Caicos/Providenciales (PLS), and the U.S. Virgin Islands (St. Thomas — STT, St. Croix — STX).
+Always check current schedules before booking.[1], [2], [3], [4], [5], [6], [7], [8], [9], [10], [11], [12]

 Does United Airlines offer direct flights to the Caribbean from the United States?

 Yes.
 Most nonstops operate from United hubs such as Newark/New York (EWR), Houston (IAH), Chicago O’Hare (ORD), and Washington Dulles (IAD).
-San Francisco (SFO) typically requires a connection for island destinations (no United nonstop SFO–SJU at present).[1], [13]
+San Francisco (SFO) typically requires a connection for island destinations — United offers no nonstop SFO–SJU route at present.[1], [13]

 Are there seasonal routes to the Caribbean with United Airlines?